devatreides/laravel-iac/README.md

 <div align="center">
 	<img  width="600" height="350" src="./.github/img/laravel-iac.png" alt="Awesome Beer & Code">
 </div>

-____
+It's always good to see something new in programming and even better if that "new" improves your work a little.
+For me, this is IaC.
+For those who don't know, IaC means *Infrastructure as code*.
+It's a way to program your infrastructure, versioning it on github and deploying it to a cloud service like Amazon, Digital Ocean or Azure ... as you probably do with web systems.
+Since I first met IaC, I have been fascinated and decided to learn at least some basic things about it.
+So, this repository is my experimental lab and I'm still studying, but ...
+I thought it would be nice to share what I've learned so far.
+This is just the code you can play with, but I intend to write some articles explaining the magic behind this repo.
+For now, feel free to use and surprise yourself, as it happened to me.

+______

 This repository uses Terraform to provisioning resources and Ansible to configure the instances in the Digital Ocean cloud.
-These techs combined allow me to versioning my host infrstructure and build a server fully configured for Laravel apps with just a couple of terminal commands and no manual installations (after the prerequisites step).
-The repo also allows me to create multiple using the same command.
+These techs combined allow me to versioning my host infrstructure and build a server fully configured for Laravel apps with just a couple of terminal commands and no manual installations (after the prerequisites step, of course).
+The repo also allows me to create multiple droplets using the same command.

 The droplets built with this repository will have the following software configuration:
   - PHP (selected version)